Kirk Franklin makes splash at Stellar Gospel Music Awards

 LOS ANGELES (AP) — Kirk Franklin made a splash at the Stellar Gospel Music Awards.

 The singer took home six trophies during the 35th annual awards on Sunday night.
-The two-hour virtual ceremony honored late civil rights icon and Georgia congressman John Lewis along with a musical tribute to CeCe Winans.
+The two-hour virtual ceremony honored late civil rights icon and Georgia congressman John Lewis with a musical tribute from CeCe Winans who sang “Bridge over Troubled Water.”

 The awards also paid homage to first responder heroes who were on the front lines in the battle against the coronavirus pandemic.